 Food allergies are becoming more common worldwide.
+Food brands are creating baby foods especially to help overcome allergies.
 Here are 10 things to know about allergies in babies and children:

 1-Allergies and genetics